 Bryan Smith: Our headquarters are in Burlington, MA, but I’m located in one of the support centers in Mangalore, India.

-Benjamin: you have a uncommon name for some one in India
+Benjamin: you have an uncommon name for someone in India

 Benjamin: anyway have a nice day